AnujRedij/hello-world/README.md

 # hello-world
 First Repository
 Graduate Student at University Of Illinois.
-Beginners in the subject area of Data Science.
+Beginner in the subject area of Data Science.
 Hoping to learn more.